VR51/formfind/readme.md

 Formfind was created by Daniel Stenberg in 2002.
 The script was shipped with cURL until it was removed some years ago.
 This backup copy of formfind is here for historical, educational and research purposes.
 All claims to formfind belong to its copyright holder.

+A guide to using formfind is available [here](https://journalxtra.com/linux/bash/bash-filling-web-forms-with-curl-and-wget/)

 ## Description

 This script gets an HTML page on stdin and presents form information on stdout.